wooferzfg/wwrando/README.md

 betterww:
 brainfubar (His [fork](https://github.com/brainfubar/wwrando) of wwrando was used to make this)
-MelonSpeedrun (Original design for Brisk Sail) JarheadHME (help getting releases working and updating)
+MelonSpeedruns (Original design for Brisk Sail) JarheadHME (help getting releases working and updating)